 What is a chapter book?

 Chapter books are books for beginning readers ages 6 to 9, usually in grades 1st, 2nd, and 3rd.
-They are books with illustrations and larger text size that are comprehensible to new readers.
+They are books with illustrations and larger text sizes that are comprehensible to new readers.
 Chapter books are shorter than middle-grade books, averaging about 125 pages.

 Chapter books formerly was the term that applied to any book with chapters.